Raelynn Larrison death on New Year’s Eve warrants further in-depth investigation

 Theft & dope dealing

-Indications of looming trouble became evident on October 13, 2016 when Samantha Jo Slavin was jailed and charged in Cincinnati with both misdemeanor and fourth degree felony theft, receiving stolen property, and driving with a suspended license.
+Just after this time frame, on October 13, 2016, a Samantha Lee Slaven who is within less than a year of the same age, but is apparently not the same person, was jailed and charged in Cincinnati with both misdemeanor and fourth degree felony theft, receiving stolen property, and driving with a suspended license.

-This approximately coincided with the emergence online of the “Rob Oliver Closeoff” alter ego for Rob Larrison.
+“Rob Oliver Closeoff” meanwhile emerged circa 2015 as an alter ego for Rob Larrison.

 As “Rob Oliver Closeoff,” Larrison claimed to have lived in Bogota, Columbia, a city often associated with international cocaine smuggling, and to have attended Oregon State University, despite a preponderance of posted evidence that his command of written and spoken language would not qualify him to pass university entrance examinations.